LeonardH-D/Phonesafe/README.md

 The box for the smartphone can be adjusted with Fusion 360 as the files are included.
 The attatched box is for an iPhone 15 Pro with a Mous Intralock case.

-The PCB ist Version 2.
-Version 2.1 with includes an external crystal for RTC will be uploaded soon.
+In the PCB folder I uploaded the Gerber archive in Version 2.
+Version 2.1 will includes an external crystal for RTC will be uploaded soon.
 It will have the same dimensions as V2.

 The components are listed in the BOM.
 I sourced them in Germany at Reichelt and in China on Aliexpress.
 But all (exept the charging module) are pretty universally available, that should be no problem.
 Soldering is pretty straigth forward as is flashing the ESP.